DedSecInside/TorBot/README.md

 8. After all URLs are processed, return the most relevant page.

 ### Features
-1. Crawls Tor links (.onion).(Partially Completed)
+1. Crawls Tor links (.onion).(Completed)
-2. Returns Page title and address with a short description about the site.(Partially Completed)
+2. Returns Page title and address with a short description about the site.(Not Started)
 3. Save links to database.(Not Started)
 4. Get emails from site.(Completed)
-5. Save crawl info to file.(Completed)
+5. Save crawl info to JSON file.(Completed)
 6. Crawl custom domains.(Completed)
-7. Check if the link is live.(Complete)
+7. Check if the link is live.(Not Started)
 4. Built-in Updater.(Completed)
 ...(will be updated)